dhenry314/mdml/README.md

 Once records have been ingested, normalized, and mapped, they can be made available as a new (or aggregated) resourceSync endpoint.
 Distributed Configurations

+## Implementing

+Steps to create service projects:

+1. Create a projects folder under the mdml home folder (mdml/projects)

+2. Run ./mdmlServices/scripts/createProject.php {path to folder under mdml/projects} e.g. createProject.php /usr/local/mdml/projects/MyProjectServices

+3. Follow the instructions in the README.md file in the created folder to complete the installation

+Steps to create client projects:

+1. Create a projects folder (if not already created)

+2. copy the clientSkel folder to projects and give a specific name.  e.g. cp -r clientSkel projects/MyClientProject

+3. Follow the instructions in the README.md file in the created folder to complete the installation

+Use an existing MDML project

+1. Clone or download the project into mdml/projects